 Who builds the models?

 Since May 2004, a network of researchers has been building computational models of infectious disease outbreaks.
 The network is called MIDAS, for Models of Infectious Disease Agent Study.
-It currently receives about $13 million a year from the National Institute of General Medical Sciences (NIGMS), part of the National Institutes of Health.
+It currently receives more than $13 million a year from the National Institute of General Medical Sciences (NIGMS), part of the National Institutes of Health.

 Because the development and operation of the MIDAS models require a breadth of knowledge, the network draws together an interdisciplinary team of researchers with expertise in epidemiology, infectious diseases, computational biology, statistics, social sciences, physics, computer sciences and informatics.